What Do I Need to Start Running?

 Whether this is your long-term goal or not, it is important that you consider some questions about nutrition.

 Don’t overdo it with hydrates

 To run you need energy and carbohydrates give you that, but you have to control yourself.
 Running 3 or 4 kilometers at a gentle pace will burn at most 200 or 300 calories, so it’s best to eat modest amounts of carbohydrates.
 You don’t burn everything running, especially at first.

 In fact, if you’re going to start running regularly, it’s best to eat healthy foods throughout the day and eat something light at least 2 hours before training.
 Running without food or having eaten a heavy meal is not a good idea in either case.

 Hydrate When You Need It

 It is true that when you start running you will notice that you sweat a lot, especially if you run in a warm climate.
 But, unless you’re an advanced marathon runner, you won’t need a hydration plan or energy drinks for the time being.
 So drink only when you’re thirsty.

 Drinking water before you go running and a little more after your workout will be enough.
 Don’t forget to avoid excessive consumption of calories in sugary drinks as well.
-If you drink during your workout, you may get the unwanted side pricks (flatus), so it’s best to leave it until before and after your workout.
+If you drink during your workout, you may get unwanted side pricks (flatus), so it’s best to leave them before and after your workout.